MSRConnections/Azure-training-course/Day 1/4. HOL Manage Windows Azure Storage/HOL.md

 	_The Content of a File_

-1. On the top right side, you can also manage your table or queue in your storage account.
-You can create a new Queue or new Table, then add some queue message or table entity there.
-The process is quite simiar to blob.
-For more instructions of Queue or Table in Azure Storage Explorer, you can visit [AzureStorageExplorer4UserGuide.pdf](http://www.codeplex.com/Download?ProjectName=azurestorageexplorer&DownloadId=160664) for more details.
+1. On the top right side, you can also manage the Windows Azure Table and Queue data in your storage account.
+With Tables, you can add or remove entities along with other Table management features.
+With Queues, you can push and pop messages along with other Queue management features.
+For more instructions on interacting with Queue and Table data using Azure Storage Explorer, you can visit [AzureStorageExplorer4UserGuide.pdf](http://www.codeplex.com/Download?ProjectName=azurestorageexplorer&DownloadId=160664).

 	![Azure Storage Explorer Queue Management](images/aze-queue-management.png)